jakoblundoe/jl-portfolio/README.md

 > Figma as the design tool<br>
 > CSS, HTML and JS<br>
 > Git as the version control tool<br>
-> Obsidian as my project management tool!
+> Obsidian as my project management tool

 ## Img